The Best Payment Methods for Tonga

 Currency in Tonga

-Notes come in values of $100, $50, $20, $10 and $5.
+Notes come in values of $2, $5, $10, $20, $50 and $100.

-Cash (Tongan Pa’anga)
+Cash (Tongan Pa’anga and Seniti)

 Cash is by far the most accepted payment method in Tonga, and very often, the only accepted payment method.
 For this reason, we recommend to always have cash available.
 However, like anywhere in the world, most travellers don’t like to travel with all the cash they will need for one holiday for obvious security reasons.
-So how can you get cash out in Tonga?
-We recommend withdrawing and/or exchanging cash every few days, where possible.

 Credit and Debit Cards

-Which Credit/Debit Cards are Accepted in Tonga?
+Which Credit and Debit Cards are Accepted in Tonga?

-Credit/Debit Card Charges
+Credit and Debit Card Charges

 Your credit/debit card’s issuing bank will likely have a fee for a “foreign currency service”, which is typically 1-3% of the transaction in your home currency.
 This fee is often also applied when using an ATM in Tonga.
 Plus, many Tongan businesses apply a credit card fee of 4-5% on each transaction.
 ATM withdrawal fees for overseas credit cards tend to be TOP$8-$15 per withdrawal.
+Needless to say, using a credit or debit card can be an expensive form of payment is used frequently.

 Traveller’s Cheques